NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Dcgpofix /ignoreschema /target DC

-        2.  []{#the_most .anchor}You need to restore the Client Backup
-            GPO from the most recent backup.
+        2. You need to restore the Client Backup GPO from the most recent backup.
 What command should you use?

             a.
 Restore-GPO -Name “Client Backup GPO”